repnz/ReversingMinesweeper/README.md

 - Full compilable source code of MineSweeper
 - Finding bugs

+Most of the process is done using static analysis without using a decompiler.
+I wanted to read lots of assembly code.

 ## Wtf again

 I just wanted to completly reverse engineer something so.. yea.